 Many fixed and adjustable visors can be detachable.
 This means the visor can be attached when it is needed and detached when it is not needed.

-The ways a visor is attached to the helmet
+Different ways a visor is attached to the helmet

 There are many ways that visors can be attached to helmets.
 Some are better than others and here are the most common types and what type of helmets they appear on.